sydneynwani/Optimizing-Public-Transit-Operations---An-Exploratory-Data-Analysis/README.md

-# 🚌 Optimizing Public Transit Operations — Exploratory Data Analysis
+# 🚌 Optimizing Public Transit Operations - An Exploratory Data Analysis

 This repository presents an end-to-end Exploratory Data Analysis (EDA) project based on public transportation trip data from MetroMove Transit Solutions.
 The project identifies insights and inefficiencies in passenger behavior, fare structures, and transport mode performance to support data-driven operational improvements.